catsdgs/artceil/issue_template.md

-Please read:
+Please read: Thank you for opening the feedback form!
-Thanks for opening the feedback form!
 First, select a category by clicking the gear icon next to "labels." -->